-Additional information on grants and loan programs offered through JobsOhio and the Ohio Department of Development is provided in Table 8.4.
-There are a variety of programs that may be used to craft a project.
+Additional information on grants and loan programs that are offered through JobsOhio and the Ohio Department of Development is also provided (Table 8.4).
+There are a variety of programs that may be able to craft a project and help make work.
 Map 8.1 shows the location of development programs in Portage County.

-Joint Economic Development Districts

-The Ohio Revised Code allows cities and townships

-to enter into JEDDs which levy taxes and encourages economic development.
+Joint Economic Development Districts The Ohio Revised Code allows cities and townships to enter into Joint Economic Development Districts (JEDD) which levies taxes and encourages economic development.
 The goal of a JEDD is for the city and township to work together to develop industrial and commercial areas of the district in conjunction with the zoning code and the development plan.
 The city receives a portion of the taxes on the industrial and commercial development in the township without annexing the land.
 In return, the township collects the property taxes, a portion of the income tax generated, and water and/or sewer may potentially be extended to Township from the incorporated area.
 Other benefits of a JEDD include development of new employment opportunities and increased funds through income tax.
 New businesses are automatically included in the JEDD while existing businesses can petition to be in it.
 The following jurisdictions have active JEDD agreements:

-- Aurora JEDD with Bainbridge Township in Geauga County - Kent JEDDs with Brimfield and Franklin Townships - Tallmadge JEDD with Brimfield Township - Streetsboro JEDD with Shalersville Township
+- Aurora JEDD with Bainbridge Township in Geauga County - Kent JEDDs with Brimfield and Franklin Townships - Tallmadge JEDD with Brimfield Township